 Flexible working (in all its guises) can be a great asset for an organisation and many businesses have discovered exactly that… Nowadays we find many people now expect flexible working as part of the terms and conditions of their employment and this extends to all age groups.
 This working regime can in fact be used by recruiters as a tool for attraction.
 By using strong policies in your recruitment strategy, you’ll be able to enlarge the pool of talent in your recruitment selection.
 It is common for potential employees to be limited by their availabilities – they may have the capacity to work but may be restricted due to a range of reasons – and hence not apply for a position if they think their needs won’t be catered for.
 By offering flexible working, you’ll be surprised by the additional applications you may receive.

 It has been reported by the Chartered Management Institute that 1 in 5 British workers would take a pay cut for flexible working.
-This indicates it can be used as a major recruitment/retention tool for an organisation and should form part of the workplace strategy.
+This indicates this type of workplace planning can be used as a major recruitment/retention tool for an organisation and should form part of the workplace strategy.
 But in order to make this happen, it needs to be communicated positively as part of the organisation’s culture – genuinely encouraged and supported, not just be HR speak.

 In the experience of AWA workplace consultants, we commonly help guide managers on